 Ducks Can Be Raised With Chickens But…

 So ducks and chickens have been known to be fine when raised together.
-That is the case here at our homestead, but you will see that the drakes may once in a while go after a chicken hen.
+That is the case here at our homestead, but you will see that the drakes may occasionally go after a chicken hen.
 It is common to see a Rooster do the same to a duck hen.

 They get it all worked out, and ours tend to go their separate ways most of the day and come together for feedings.